pontakornth/fudo-ipsum/README.md

 - [x] Generate a lorem with specific lengths (indicate by names for now)
 - [ ] Submiting waifus and husbandos.

+## Contribution is needed

+I welcome the contribution.
+Feel free to open any issue or pull request.

 ## Project setup
 ```
 yarn install